Sale Icon

 Representing the Lighting Industry in 2013

-Looking at the shortlist, we can see what the lighting industry sees as important: this year, the categories highlight low-carbon manufacture and large-scale exterior lighting scheme.
+Looking at the shortlist, we can see what the lighting industry sees as important: this year, the categories highlight low-carbon manufacture and large-scale exterior lighting schemes.

 With the proliferation of temporary "pop-up" stores and startups operating out of vehicles, for example, there are some interesting ideas to be taken from the nominees in the Small Retail and Special Projects categories, like the Juicy Couture store on Regent Street.